 There is no way to know exactly how much your case might be worth until we conduct a full investigation and have a good idea about the value of your losses and expenses.
 We can, however, help you understand the types of damages we can often recover for our clients after a Columbia, SC car accident.

 The types of damages you recover in your case may vary somewhat, because every situation is different, and you may or may not have endured the full range of losses.
 We’ll let you know about that.
 Alternatively, we may be able to recover additional damages not included on this list if we can definitively link them to the accident.

 Some common damages our clients recover in car accident cases include:

 - Medical bills and treatment-related costs

-- Ongoing care costs, as estimated by experts
+- Ongoing care costs, as estimated by medical professionals

 - Lost wages during recovery

 - Diminished earning capacity, if you cannot return to your old job

 Identifying the At-Fault Party and Holding It Liable in a South Carolina Car Accident Case